close 2023 Black Friday Sales

 PAGE CONTENT:

-create disk image for macOS Sonoma
+Imaging hard disk for macOS Sonoma

-The primary benefit of imaging is that it allows you to build a single reference system optimized for your specific environment and then record that configuration for use in other places.
+Creating Disk image of macOS allows you to build a single reference system optimized for your specific environment and then record that configuration for use in other places.
 This technology allows you to "bake in" preconfigured programs and settings for easier rollouts.
+If an image is delivered to other Macs, all of those computers will retain the original device's settings, apps, and customization.
+You won't have to spend much time on mundane tasks like software setup, printer configuration, file duplication, etc.

-Create A Disk Image for macOS Sonoma Using Disk Utility?
+How to Create A Disk Image for macOS Sonoma Using Disk Utility?

-create disk image for macOS Sonoma
+create disk image for macOS Sonoma with disk utility

-5. Select the disk format from the Format pop-up menu.
+4. Step 4.
+Select the disk format from the Format pop-up menu.

-6. Click Save, when it completes, click Done.
+5. Step 5.
+Click Save, when it completes, click Done.

 clone macOS Sonoma